atshaya-anand/Weather-Module/README.md

 The package exports a function.

-The function takes **one required argument**: the required city's name of string type.
+The function takes **one argument**: the required city's name of string type.

 And the function returns the current weather for the given city or location.